New Mexico Highlights

 |

-Adult smoking data come from CDC's 2022 Behavioral Risk Factor Surveillance System.
-High school smoking and tobacco use data come from the 2021 Youth Risk Behavior Surveillance System.
-Middle school smoking rate is taken from the 2017 New Mexico Youth Risk and Resiliency Survey.
+Adult smoking and tobacco use data come from CDC's 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
+High school smoking and tobacco use data come from CDC's 2023 Youth Risk Behavior Surveillance System.
+A current middle school smoking rate is not available for this state.

 New Mexico Information